In a changing and uncertain world, how do we (re)learn how to live in our place?

 Toronto and Region Conservation Authority (TRCA) – The largest conservation authority in the GTB and the largest provider of outdoor education in Canada.
 Across its watersheds, TRCA hosts webinars and e-learning activities, guided hikes, festivals and other seasonal events, educational workshops, and public consultations.

 York Regional Forest – Over 2,500 hectares, made up of 24 Forest Tracts located in different parts of York Region.
-More than 150 kilometres of trails.
+More than 150 km of trails.
 Outdoor education programs connect all ages with nature.
 The Bill Fisch Forest Stewardship and Education Centre is one of the most sustainable buildings in Canada, with LEED Platinum certification, and is the first Living Building Challenge project in the country.

 Rouge National Urban Park – Canada's largest at 7,900 hectares.
 This natural environment is easily accessible from the city.
 It includes forests, creeks, farms and trails as well as marshland, a beach on Lake Ontario, and human history spanning over 10,000 years.
 You can explore on your own, enjoy a free guided walk, and even take a virtual hike on one of several trails.